stevana/stateful-pbt-with-fakes/README.md

 Where `Queue` is the Haskell data type that corresponds to the C `Queue` and the `Var a` data type is provided by the library and is a symbolic reference to `a` (just an `Int`eger).
-The idea being that in the model we don’t have access to real `Queue`s, merely symbolic references to them.
+The idea being that in the model we don't have access to real `Queue`s, merely symbolic references to them.
 This might seem a bit strange, but I hope that it will become more clear when we model `new`.